 If you look around various blog posts, StackOverflow answers, and books that came out in 2012 or earlier, you will be told that your app’s “internal storage” resides at:

-your.application.package.name is replaced by your application’s package
+your.application.package.name is replaced by your application ID, as is

-name, as is declared in the manifest or modified via Gradle)
+package attribute in the manifest or modified via Gradle)

 Inside of there will be some directories automatically created by Android as